apohl79/petrel/docs/source/devel_guide.rst

 #.
 Create a topic branch from master or develop
 #.
 Commit your changes to the topic brnach
 #.
-Add unit tests for new code and amke sure all tests pass
+Add unit tests for new code and make sure all tests pass
 #.
 Push the changes to the topic branch in your forked repo on github
 #.
 Submit a pull request to ``apohl79/petrel``